get10101/10101/README.md

 1. Start the coordinator with `cargo run --bin coordinator` or `just coordinator`.

-   _Ensure that you are using your network ip address and not localhost.
-This is critical as the docker container will otherwise not be able to reach the coordinator._
-2. Open `http://localhost:8080/faucet/` (note: ensure to add the trailing `/` as otherwise nginx will try to redirect the call)
-3. Ensure you have enough balance on your bitcoin wallet.
-Hit the mine button a couple of times if not.
-4. Get a new address of your coordinator by running `curl http://localhost:8000/api/newaddress`
-5. Faucet some coins to your coordinator wallet.
-Hit the mine button afterwards so the transaction gets into a block.
-6. Open `http://localhost:8080/channel/` (note: ensure to add the trailing `/` as otherwise nginx will try to redirect the call)
-7. Copy the address of the lnd node and faucet that wallet as described in step 5.
-8. Open a channel with your coordinator (02dd6abec97f9a748bf76ad502b004ce05d1b2d1f43a9e76bd7d85e767ffb022c9@[coordinator ip]:9045) and set a reasonable channel capacity.

-   _Note, if you're on mac or windows you can use `host.docker.internal` as coordinator ip._
-9. Mine a few blocks (at least 6) so that the channel gets announced.
+2. Fund and configure coordinator by running `just fund`

 #### Fauceting your lightning wallet

-10. Create an invoice in your 10101 app by navigating to the receive screen.
+3. Create an invoice in your 10101 app by navigating to the receive screen.
    _Note, that you have to provide the coordinator host to the mobile app like that `just run`_

+4. Open `http://localhost:8080/faucet/` (note: ensure to add the trailing `/` as otherwise nginx will try to redirect the call)

-11. Copy the invoice and enter it on the lightning faucet.
+5. Copy the invoice and enter it on the lightning faucet.
 Hit send and you will receive your funds momentarily.

 #### Resetting dev environment